unrealcv/unrealcv.github.io/_pages/cvpr17demo.md

 ## Video

-The first video demonstrates various applications of UnrealCV, including:
+The first video demonstrates **various applications of UnrealCV**, including:

 - Object mask generation in a virtual supermarket,
 - Bounding box generation and running a detection algorithm in a virtual scene,